ioBroker/ioBroker.vis/README.md

 In this case, if the SVG takes the color of parent element.
 E.g., if it was used in a menu and the menu is red, the circle would be red.

-## Developement and Debugging
+## Development and Debugging

 In order to make adjustments to the vis-2 editor itself, to search for errors and to debug, the following steps must be carried out.

-1. fork the iobroker/iobroker.vis-2 repository into your own account via user interface of github
+1. fork the iobroker/iobroker.vis-2 repository into your own account via user interface of GitHub

-2. clone the repository into a directory. copy the url from your github repository. the command looks like
+2. clone the repository into a directory. copy the url from your GitHub repository. the command looks like

 ```
 git clone https://github.com/<your profile name>/ioBroker.vis-2.git